-On October 10, Joey gave us our first language test.
+On October 10, we took our first language test.
 Our score?
 25%.
 When I was a middle school teacher, scores like that usually did not bode well for my students.
 But in this case, our score was actually very good news.
 We’ve lived among the Ndo people for 7 months now, and we are currently a quarter of the way towards fluency in the Ndo language.
 Imagine a toddler asking: “Momma, you go?”
 That’s about where we are at!
 We have a simple vocabulary and a minimal grasp of the grammar, but we know enough to communicate the basics.
 For example, we can ask vital questions such as, “Kosimbi ndana yote?” which means: “Where is the toilet?”
 It’s not the most glorious stage of language learning, but it’s a good base to start from as we continue to pursue fluency.

 Our test was comprised of four parts.
 The first is a basic grammar test where we take English sentences and translate them into the Ndo language.
 It checks to see if we know how to make a sentence a question or how to make a verb a command.
 Next, we have to listen to our language helpers tell us a story in Ndo about a time we did something together.
 We have to use our minimal knowledge of the language and context to comprehend 10 points from the story.
 After that, it is our turn to tell a story.
 During this test, our poor language helpers have to hear our broken Ndo and try to comprehend 10 points from our story.
 Of course, if they can’t it’s not their fault.
 And finally, we have to answer a series of questions about their culture to see if we are learning who these people are and not simply how they speak.